 Last Thursday, October 27, Elon Musk completed the purchase of the social network for 44,000 million dollars.
-After the news, users began to express their concern in the company itself about the level of control or freedoms that would be lost under the new management, starting to create new accounts on other platforms, such as Mastodon y Discord.
+After the news, users began to express their concern in the company itself regarding the level of control or freedoms that would be lost under the new management, starting to create new accounts on other platforms, such as Mastodon y Discord.

 In accordance with Wiredonly between October 20 and 27, some 18,000 people signed up for this social networkand as of October 28, there were 381,113 users, according to Eugen Rochko, general director of the platform.

-According to Mastodon herself, the name of her platform began to trend as more users created new accounts and advertised them on Twitter so that their followers could also find them on their new sites.
+According to Mastodon herself, the name of her platform began to trend as more users created new accounts and advertised them on Twitter so that their followers might also find them on their new sites.

 According to Mastodon, this resulted in the fact that only on Friday, October 28, more than 70,000 new accounts were registeredwhich resulted in an overload to the servers for “the extreme peak of users.